Arnab-Developer/gethashcode-comparison/README.md

 But if I restart the app then it returns different value.
 So for `string` `Object.GetHashCode()` return same value until the app domain is restarted.

-So the conclusion is never store return value of `Object.GetHashCode()` out of application to check the object equality.
-If you need to store the value of `Object.GetHashCode()` and use that in future then override `GetHashCode()` in your class.
+So the conclusion is never store return value of `Object.GetHashCode()` out of the application to check the object equality.
+If you need to store the value of `Object.GetHashCode()` out of the application and use that in future then override `GetHashCode()` in your class.

 > Furthermore, .NET does not guarantee the default implementation of the GetHashCode method, and the value